 Tesla cars are expensive to purchase and maintain, leading to high insurance premiums.
 Some insurance companies classify Teslas as luxury cars and give you the high rates to match.
 In 2017, AAA raised insurance rates on some Tesla models because of higher claim frequencies and more expensive collision losses.
 Whereas some insurers offer discounts for Tesla features like autosteer functionality and anti-theft technology.

-According to the NAIC, in 2016 the average auto insurance expenditure was $935.80 per year.
-Whereas we found that the yearly average rate to insure a Tesla is $3,203.
+Our research found that an average full-coverage policy costs $1,255 per year, but the yearly average rate to insure a Tesla is $3,203.
 Why is Tesla insurance so expensive?

 Higher price tag

 Electric cars are generally more expensive to purchase than gas cars, which makes insurance rates higher.
 On the flip side, some auto insurance companies offer discounts for eco-friendly cars, so be sure to shop around and compare insurance quotes from several different companies.

 Their technology costs more to repair than gas vehicles if they’re damaged in an accident.
 You must get your Tesla repaired at a specific, approved body shop.
 That means rates are significantly higher because of the training and equipment required for these shops to be Tesla-approved.

 Although Teslas are involved in fewer crashes, even minor damages will cost more because the parts and technology costs more to repair.
 For example, most cars have steel frames, but Model S Teslas have aluminum frames, which are more expensive to repair.

 Tesla insurance discounts